laminlabs/lamindb/README.md

 # LaminDB: Data lakes for biology

-LaminDB is an API layer for your existing infrastructure (object storage, SQL databases) to manage your existing data & analyses.
+LaminDB is an API layer for your existing infrastructure to manage your existing data & analyses.

 ```{warning}